vincent/three-arena/Readme.md

 .setTerrain('/gamedata/maps/simplest.obj', { // use this .OBJ as terrain

-  tDiffuse: '/gamedata/textures/plain_blue.png' // the terrain texture
+  map: '/path/to/terrain/texture.png' // the terrain texture
 })

 .addCharacter(function(done){ // add a character

-  new Ogro({
+  new Arena.Characters.Ogro({

     name: 'Shrek', // the character name